funloader/DITISS/CCEE/03_Public-Key-Infrastructure.md

 <summary><strong>Show Answer</strong></summary>

 ✅ **Correct Answer:** X.509
-💡 X.509 defines the structure and format of digital certificates.
+💡 X.509 defines the structure and format of digital certificates used in PKI.

 </details>